ankitects/anki-manual/src/getting-started.md

 create one card for each card type.

 Each card type has two 'templates', one for the question and one for the answer.
-In the above French example, we wanted the recognition card to look like this:
+In the previous French example, we wanted the back of our recognition card to look like this:

     Q: Bonjour
     A: Hello
        Page #12

-To do this, we can set the question and answer templates to:
+To do this, we can set the answer template to:

     Q: {{French}}
     A: {{English}}<br>